Accenture/mercury/guides/CHAPTER-2.md

 throw new AppException(401, "Invalid credentials");
 ```

-A composable application is assembled from modular functions.
-For example, data persistence functions and
+A composable application is assembled from a collection of modular functions.
+For example, data persistence functions
-authentication functions are likely to be reusable in many applications.
+and authentication functions are likely to be reusable in many applications.

 ## Number of workers for a function